 “ Native these words seem to meAll speech directed to meI’ve heard them once beforeI know that feelingStranger emotions in mindChanging the contours I findI’ve seen them once beforeSomeone cries to meOh,The look and the sound of The VoiceThey try, they tryOh,The shape and the power of the voiceIn strong low tones”

-Susan knew the song by heart as it was another hit of one of her favourite bands.
+Susan knew the song by heart as it was another hit of one of her favorite bands.
 The beat made her feel alive despite the warning present within the words and she started dancing wildly.
 Astrid smiled and danced as well, moving her body as seductively as possible despite the constraints of her outfit.

 It was only after a while that Susan realized that there was something off in the sound reverberating in her ears.
 Every once in a while, a small buzzing sound could be heard within the electronic rhythm, some sort of sequence that, when triggered, made her body move faster and faster and, as she spent her precious energy accompanying it, she became progressively weaker, tired.